 Data table permission details

-On the data table permission page, click the In Effect, Out Of Effect, or Application Record tab to view data table permission details in different states.
+On the data table permission page, you can click the In Effect, Out Of Effect, or Application Record tab to view data table permission details for different statuses.

 Data table permissions in effect

-You can search by keywords in the data table name or the business unit/project/data source, filter by business unit/project/data source, account type, or table type, or use the quick filter to view data tables Expiring In 7 Days.
+You can search by data table name or business unit/project/data source.
+You can also filter by business unit/project/data source, account type, or table type.
+You can also use the quick filter to view data tables that are Expiring In 7 Days.

 You can perform the following operations on the filtered data tables.